ParedesGab/PP3-my-community-finances-app/README.md

 + If a worksheet contains no data, the application displays a message indicating that no data is available.
 MISSING

-+ The program then asks the user what they would like to do next, and displays the menu options again, with the same validations in, for example, menu option 0.
++ The program then asks the user what they would like to do next, and displays the menu options again, with the same validations as in, for example, menu option 0.

 **Menu Option 4**